Xavion

-Xavion was a rock band from Memphis, Tennessee who were active in the 1980s.
+Xavion was a rock band from Memphis, Tennessee, that was active in the 1980s.
 They had the distinction of being the first African-American rock group to appear on MTV.
 They are known for the singles "Get Me Hot" and "Eat Your Heart Out".

 Background

 The band was founded by Michael "Slugger" Tucker and later discovered by Jim Delehart of Mirage Records.
 It was fronted by Dexter Haygood and at one stage they toured with Hall & Oates.
 The also toured with The Bar Kays, The Romantics and Sly & the Family Stone.
 They were managed by Tommy Mottola.
 They also had a degree of success with "Get Me Hot" and "Eat Your Heart Out".
 They were around four years before Living Color arrived on the scene and a little over a year before Mazarati, and in spite of being the first African-American rock band to be featured on MTV, they never found the success that Living Color achieved.
 They performed their single "Eat Your Heart Out" on MTV.